Registered Cards

-When a card is registered, the details of the card (card#, expiry, etc.) are securely stored with your payment provider and tied directly to that account.
-Auctria does not see, or store, the card details directly.
-We only have a "token" that represents the credit card and it can only be used to charge it through your account.
+When a card is registered, the details of the card (card#, expiry, etc.) are securely stored with your payment processor and tied directly to that account.
+Auctria does not see, or store, the credit card details directly.
+We only have a "token" that represents the credit card and it can only be used to charge the credit card through your account.

-It is not possible for you to retrieve the full card details again, either through Auctria or from the payment processor.
-You can charge the card (and refund charges) but only see the card type and last 4 digits of the card number.
+It is not possible for you to retrieve the full credit card details again, either through Auctria or from the payment processor.
+You can charge the card (and refund charges) but you will only be able to see the card type and last 4 digits of the credit card number.

-If a bidder is purchasing tickets online, by default they will see an option to save their credit card on the payment step.
-This option is checked by default (though you can changed that under Website -> Bidder Registration).
+If a bidder is purchasing tickets online, by default, they will see an option to save their credit card during the checkout process (on the "Payment" step).
+The Save this card for later option is not checked by default (you can change this under Website -> Bidder Registration).

 It is not possible to require the bidder must save their card during this step.
 We've found that some guests are reluctant to save a credit card online (or may not want the card they are using for ticket purchases saved for later).